 Previous editions of the Terrestrial Code

-The Terrestrial Animal Health Code (Terrestrial Code) was first published in 1968 after WOAH World Assembly of Delegates agreed to adopt a harmonised approach to prevent spread of diseases.
-Since then, the Code has been updated many times, and new editions are published nearly every year.
+The first edition of what is now referred to as the Terrestrial Animal Health Code (Terrestrial Code)1 was published in 1968 after the World Assembly of Delegates agreed to adopt a harmonised approach to prevent the spread of significant transboundary diseases.

-Each line of the table corresponds to a published edition of the Terrestrial Code, and provides:
+Each line of the table below corresponds to a published edition of the Terrestrial Code, and provides:

 • The “Table of contents” of that specific edition. (in English only)